-Unless you’ve been living under a rock, you’ve probably heard the big news: the SAT went digital in 2023 for international students and will do so in March 2024 for U.S. students.
+Unless you’ve been living under a rock, you’ve probably heard the big news: the SAT went digital in 2023 for international students and in March 2024 for U.S. students.

-One of the biggest changes is that the new SAT will be adaptive.
+One of the biggest changes is that the digital SAT is adaptive.
 You may have heard this testing buzzword if you’ve heard college students talk about the GRE or similar tests.
 But what is adaptive testing?
 And what does it mean for high schoolers taking the SAT?
-Below, we answer some common questions about this new test format.
+Below, we answer some common questions about this test format.

 What is an adaptive test?